peterzieba/5Vpld/README.md

 These parts are still active and highly worth considering wherever:
 * 5V logic is a requirement, avoiding level shifting, low latency (7ns), instant-on & non-volatile.
 * Prototyping / Iteration (reprogrammable)
-* Learning about logic: Through-hole / soldering-friendly is desired: All parts have DIP packages or can be placed in through-hole PLCC sockets.
+* Learning about logic: Through-hole / soldering-friendly is desired: All 16V8 or 22V10 parts are available in DIP packages; ATF150x parts are available in PLCC packages that can be placed in through-hole PLCC sockets.
+SMD packages are available for any of the parts.
-* Replacing large quantities of various TTL/CMOS Logic Gates
+* Replacing large quantities of various TTL/CMOS Logic Gates (74-series logic)

 This is a "Choose your own adventure novel".
 Covered here are many approaches and tradeoffs:
-* <a href="#old-approach-wincupl-16v8-22v10-and-atf150x">Using WinCUPL (Erratic, unreliable)</a>
+* <a href="#old-approach-wincupl-16v8-22v10-and-atf150x">Using the WinCUPL IDE (Erratic, unreliable)</a>
 * <a href="#5vcomp-the-cupl-compiler--your-favorite-text-editor-or-ide-16v8-22v10-and-atf150x">Using just the CUPL.EXE compiler from WinCUPL directly with some wrapper scripts here (5vcomp).
 Works in Windows/Linux. (recommended)</a>
-* Using Quartus (only for the CPLD.
+* <a href="#quartus-free-verilog-vhdl-schematic-capture-indirect-support-for-atf150x-linux-or-windows">Using Quartus (only for the CPLD.
 Works by first targeting a similar Altera CPLD and then using the POF2JED utility to convert.)
-Windows/Linux
+Windows/Linux</a>
 * Making your own fusemap / .JED file with nothing more than a datasheet and text editor.
 Maybe need some graph paper...
 * Experimental approaches with Yosys (Only for the CPLD parts.
 EDIF is fed into the Atmel fitter)
 * Several Approaches to reverse-engineering a .JED file back into logic equations.